microsoft/WhatTheHack/999-JavaOnAzure/Student/challenge-02.md

 ## Description

-Create an App Service instance and deploy the app.
+Create a Web App running on an App Service instance and deploy the app.
+Choose a tier that allows autoscaling (will be introduced later).

 ## Success Criteria